jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

   - return the difference between total ``wake_time`` and ``sleep_time`` as hours and minutes

     * get the hours by using `floor (integer) division`_ to get the whole number value of dividing the difference by 60
-    * get the minutes by using the modulo_ operator to get the remainder of dividing the difference by 60
+    * get the minutes by using the modulo_ operator to get the remainder from dividing the difference by 60

   .. code-block:: python